 When it comes to marriage comparison, in general, is just a no-no. That might mean comparing your marriage to someone else’s, comparing your husband to someone else’s, or comparing yourself to another wife.
 Maybe you’ve noticed that one of the couples you’re friends with fights less than you do.
 Or maybe you’ve noticed they have more money and have a nicer house.
 First of all, the size of your house isn’t going to impact the success of your marriage, unless you dwell on it and let it become an issue.
 And not every couple fights the same!
-Some couples fight more, and have great relationships.
-Some fight less because they just aren’t communication their issues.
+Some couples fight more and have great relationships.
+Some fight less because they just aren’t communicating their issues.
 Don’t assume that another couple is doing better than you are.
 You don’t know what’s going on between the two of them when no one else is watching.

 Taking Your Partner for Granted

 Have you ever found yourself thinking, “I wish my husband would do ___ more.”
 Or, “I wish my husband would do ___ without being asked.”
 We’ve all been there.
 And if your partner genuinely isn’t doing their share of the housework and it’s causing an issue, it’s time to have a serious conversation about it.
 For me, that isn’t the case.
 And whenever I find myself thinking one of those things, it’s because I’m doing the dishes, and I hate doing the dishes, and I wish Dave were doing the dishes.
 But it’s not fair to think that because Dave absolutely does at least half of the housework.
 But sometimes, I just take that for granted.
-Sometimes I complain about him playing video games, but completely take for granted how much time he spends with me.

 From now on, make an effort to focus on all the great things your partner is doing.
 And when they do something that bugs you, or you’re stuck taking out the garbage again, think of all the awesome things they’ve done lately.